ooni/probe-cli/internal/enginenetx/DESIGN.md

-- `InitialDelay` allows a policy to delay a connect operation to implement something similar to [happy eyeballs](https://en.wikipedia.org/wiki/Happy_Eyeballs), where dialing attempts run in parallel that are staggered in time (the classical example being: dialing for IPv6 and then attempting dialing for IPv4 after 0.3s);
+- `InitialDelay` allows a policy to delay a connect operation to implement something similar to [happy eyeballs](https://en.wikipedia.org/wiki/Happy_Eyeballs), where dialing attempts run in parallel and are staggered in time (the classical example being: dialing for IPv6 and then attempting dialing for IPv4 after 0.3s);

 - `SNI` is the `SNI` to send as part of the TLS ClientHello;